Dhruvarora13/CodingQues/README.md

 10. Write the code in Java to Print the Spiral Matrix from a 4x4 Matrix?      -- SpiralMatrix.java

 11. Write the code in Java to Print the Spiral Matrix from a nxm Matrix?      -- SpiralMatrix3x3.java

+12. Write the code in Java to Print the Sum of Diagonal Element of nxn Matrix?      --DiagonalSumMatrix.java